-All main destinations, from Lawson to Mount Victoria, have train stations, and are serviced by the Blue Mountains train line, also known as the BMT line.
+All main destinations, from Glenbrook to Lithgow, have train stations, and are serviced by the Blue Mountains train line, also known as the BMT line.

 Use this super handy trip planner provided by Transport NSW to work out which train to catch from which platform at Sydney Central station to any of the stations in the Blue Mountains.

 Trains on the Blue Mountains line typically depart every hour, and also stop in Strathfield, Parramatta, Blacktown and Penrith, before heading into the Blue Mountains region.

 If you want to visit the waterfall in Wentworth Falls, catch the train to Wentworth Falls train station, and follow the easy Charles Darwin walking track from the station to the waterfall.

 If you’re travelling to Katoomba by train, it’s highly recommended to purchase a ticket for the hop on hop off Blue Mountains Explorer Bus.
 This bus, with highly knowledgeable drivers, will go past all the major attractions in the area.